CommonAccord/Cmacc-NFP/Doc/NFP/KS/ByLaws/Form/ByLaws_01.md

 5.7.1.sec=Vacancies on the Board of Directors shall exist (1) on the death, resignation, disqualification or removal of any director, and (2) whenever the number of authorized directors is increased.
 Any Director may resign effective upon giving written notice to the President, the Secretary, or the Board of Directors, unless the notice specifies a later time for the effectiveness of such resignation.

 5.7.2.sec=Unless otherwise prohibited by the Articles of Incorporation, these Bylaws or provisions of law, vacancies on the Board may be temporarily filled by the President of the Board of Directors.
 If the number of Directors then in office is less than a quorum, a vacancy on the Board may be filled by appointment by the President of the Board of Directors, or if none by a majority of the of the Board of Directors.
-A Director elected to fill a vacancy on the Board shall serve until thenext meeting of the membership, at which he or she must stand for election.
+A Director elected to fill a vacancy on the Board shall serve until the next meeting of the membership, at which he or she must stand for election.

 5.7.=[Z/ol-none/s2]